gmmatt/torgeternity/Readme.md

 v.
 2.1.1
 - Fixed tab alignment issue in items
 - Removed unofficial card support module dependency
+- Updated Welcome message (revised for new version and removed outdated elements from previous versions)

 v.
 2.1.0
 - Added card support!
 Too many new features to document here, but you can